cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/mdp/mdp-intro/_index.md

 These equations due to the $\max$ operator are non-linear and can be solved to obtain the MDP solution aka $q_*(s,a)$ iteratively via a number of methods: policy iteration, value iteration, Q-learning, SARSA.
 We will see some of these methods in detail in later chapters.
 The key advantage in the Bellman optimality equations is efficiency:

-1. They _recursively decompose_ the problem into two subproblems: the subproblem of the next step and the optimal value function in all subsequent steps of the trajectory.
+1. They _recursively decompose_ the problem into two sub-problems: the subproblem of the next step and the optimal value function in all subsequent steps of the trajectory.
 2. They cache the optimal value functions to the sub-problems and by doing so we can reuse them as needed.

-## Relationship between MDP and Reinforcement Learning

-Its been a long road to reach this point and we have just a short very short conclusion on the relationship of RL and the previously derived MDP solution.

-In the reinforcement learning problem setting, agents _do not know_ essential elements of the MDP $\mathcal M = <\mathcal S, \mathcal P, \mathcal R, \mathcal A, \gamma>$ that were assumed as given in the previous section.
-This includes the transition function, $P^a_{ss^\prime}$ and the reward function $\mathcal R_s^a$ that are essential as we have seen above to estimate the value function and optimize the policy.

-The only way an agent can get information about these missing functions is through its experiences (states, actions, and rewards) in the environment—that is, the tuples ($S_t, A_t, R_{t+1}$).
-Provided that it can learn such functions, RL has be posed as an MDP policy optimization problem.